-The threat of new entrants porter created affects the competitive environment for the existing competitors and influences the ability of existing firms to achieve profitability.
-A high threat of entry means new competitors are likely to be attracted to the profits of the industry and can enter the industry with ease.
-New competitors entering the marketplace can threaten or decrease the market share and profitability of existing competitors and may result in changes to existing product quality or price levels.
+The threat of new entrants Porter created affects the competitive environment for the existing competitors and influences the ability of existing firms to achieve profitability.
+For example, a high threat of entry means new competitors are likely to be attracted to the profits of the industry and can enter the industry with ease.
+New competitors entering the marketplace can either threaten or decrease the market share and profitability of existing competitors and may result in changes to existing product quality or price levels.
 An example of the threat of new entrants porter devised exists in the graphic design industry: there are very low barriers to entry.

 As new competitors flood the marketplace, have a plan to react before it impacts your business.
 Download the External Analysis whitepaper to gain an advantage over competitors by overcoming obstacles and preparing to react to external forces, such as it being a buyer’s market.